-Opiskelumuoto: Intermediate Studies Laji: Course Arvostelu: 1 - 5, pass, fail Opintokohteen kielet: Finnish
+Opiskelumuoto: Intermediate Studies Laji: Course Vastuuyksikkö: Information Processing Science DP Arvostelu: 1 - 5, pass, fail Opintokohteen kielet: Finnish

-5 ECTS credits/135 hours of work Timing: 2 nd year, spring semester, period 3
+5 ECTS credits/135 hours of work Language of instruction: English Timing: 2 nd year, spring semester, period 3

 After completing the course, the student is able to explain the general principles and structures concerning design and implementation of programming languages.
 Furthermore, the student can compare properties of different programming languages.
 The student is able to explain the influence of aforementioned principles on usage and implementation of a programming language.
 Moreover, the student masters the basics of imperative programming and can describe the principle ideas of abstract data types, object-oriented programming, and exception handling.
 The student can explain the basic concepts of functional programming, logic programming and concurrent programming.